Princes Street Gardens

 National War Museum of Scotland

-At the western end of the castle, to the left of the castle tearooms, a road leads down to the National War Museum of Scotland, which...
+At the western end of Edinburgh Castle , to the left of the castle tearooms, a road leads down to the National War Museum of Scotland,...

 St Cuthbert's Parish Church